 Co-chairs schedule and facilitate meetings, ensure regular communication with government and company representatives, and ensure that both the core committee and the wider Network represent a diversity of views and backgrounds.

-The co-chairs for 2024/2025 are:
+The co-chairs for 2025/2026 are:

 Abdur Razzaq

-Abdur Razzaq (he/him pronouns) is the Chairperson of the Royal Commission Follow-up of FIANZ (the umbrella Muslim organisation of Aotearoa New Zealand) and leads the national response to the 15 March terror attack.
+Abdur Razzaq (he/him) is the Chairperson of the Royal Commission Follow-up of FIANZ (the umbrella Muslim organisation of Aotearoa New Zealand) and leads the national response to the 15 March terror attack.
 His advocacy focuses on ensuring that the lessons learned after this tragedy are applied effectively to prevent similar events from occurring in the future.

 An educationalist by profession, he was the founding CEO of Education New Zealand (formerly NZEIL), a government-owned organisation.
 He is currently the Executive Chairperson of New Zealand’s oldest private sector developmental and technology transfer organisation, implementing World Bank & Asian Development Bank projects globally in over 40 countries.
 He also chairs the New Zealand Halal Industry Forum, which is comprised of government ministries and meat and dairy export sectors, among others.